 A mindful attitude takes a bit of time to develop.
 I’ve been practising for two full years now, and I would happily recommend the practice to ANYONE.
 It may not be for you, but it is definitely worth a shot.

-Now you can practice mindful writing; paying attention to how the pen or pencil feels in your hand, the pressure you are using and even how the ink flows out of the pen.
+Now you can practice mindful writing; paying attention to how the pen or pencil feels in your hand.
+Pay attention to the pressure you are using and even how the ink flows out of the pen.
 Is it flowing fast, slow?
 Is it clumpy?

 Having extreme focus is another form of acting mindfully.